Lmraza98/list_segmenting/README.md

 1. Put your new lead file(s) in:
    - `data/incoming/`
-2. Open PowerShell in this project folder.
+2. Open PowerShell / Command Prompt in this project folder.
 3. Run:

 ```powershell